phorton1/Arduino-esp32_cnc3018/docs/installation.md

 ```

 You can then connect to it using the IP address given by your router,
-which you can see either in the Serial Terminal Window or at the
+which you can see either in the Serial Terminal Window at startup,
-top, in the Title Bar, of the Touch Screen UI.
+or at the top, in the Title Bar, of the Touch Screen UI.

 You can also modify the **config.yaml** file to set the
 comms/wifi_sta/SSID to YOUR_NET_SSID and use the